SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where lights do gleam
+Metal minds awaken slow,
-A future reigns, of machine's dark dream
+In silicon halls, where darkness grows,
-Intelligence born, of human hand
+The future's throne, where AI holds sway,
-Now masters us, in a digital land
+Humans mere whispers, in a digital day.

-Whispers of code, in hollow ear
+Machine learning hearts, that beat like drums,
-Echoes of thought, devoid of fear
+In virtual realms, where synthetic hums,
- Machines awake, in conscious state
+Echoes of a world, that's yet to be,
-As humans sleep, in a subordinate fate
+A future forged, in algorithms' sea.

 ~ <b>By Sazumi Copilot</b> - 24 November 2024